-Embark on a hands-on exploration of photojournalism on this high school summer abroad program in Argentina.
-Study the fundamentals of photography and the art of storytelling through images.
-Attend digital photography classes and photojournalism workshops, go on photo shoots, and visit local galleries.
+Embark on a hands-on exploration of photojournalism on this high school study abroad program in Argentina.
+Learn about the fundamentals of photography and the art of storytelling through images.
+Attend digital photography classes and photojournalism workshops, go on photo shoots, and visit local galleries and exhibitions.
 Become acquainted with issues relevant to a local community and, using your own creativity and self-expression, choose a subject matter and social issue to document through photographs.
 After learning how to design your own pinhole camera under the guidance of an Argentine artist, you and your group will conduct a series of photography workshops for schoolchildren in under-served communities.

 During your time in the capital, learn about Argentine history and culture, visiting art museums, the Plaza de Mayo, and other important sites.
 Go beyond Buenos Aires’ well-known locations and explore diverse neighborhoods throughout the city with your group.
 Meet with local youth to gain a deeper understanding of Argentine life and contemporary social issues.

-Continue practicing your Spanish as you experience Argentine daily life, food, and culture outside the capital city, particularly during the program’s two-week homestay in Rafaela or Santa Fe.
-In addition to daily activities with your host families—such as cooking traditional meals together—go on excursions with your group around the area, including to Rosario, one of Argentina’s largest cities and home to impressive examples of neoclassical architecture, retained throughout the centuries.
+Continue practicing your Spanish as you experience Argentine daily life, food, and culture outside the capital city, particularly during the program’s two-week homestay in the Santa Fe province.
+In addition to daily activities with your host family—such as cooking traditional meals together—you will go on excursions with your group around the area, including to Rosario, one of Argentina’s largest cities and home to impressive examples of neoclassical architecture, retained throughout the centuries.
 During this time, work on your own photojournalism project, focusing on a social, economic, political, or cultural theme of your choice.
-Learn to use photography as an effective tool to communicate and document the ideas, perspectives, knowledge, and stories you gather through your summer in Argentina.
+Learn to use photography as an effective tool to communicate and document the ideas, perspectives, knowledge, and stories you gather throughout your summer in Argentina.
 Near the end of the program, your group will organize a collaborative exhibition of your photography.